-- International policy analysis for public sector agencies, such as the Department of Commerce and the International Trade Administration
+- International policy analysis for public sector agencies, such as the Department of Commerce and the International Trade Administration, and the FBI.

 - Analyst positions in multilateral institutions and organizations, such as the World Bank, the United Nations and the Organization for Economic Cooperation and Development;

 - Research and analyst positions within non-governmental organizations, such as Oxfam and Action Aid

 - Leadership roles in the private sector as economic policy consultants, risk and international project analysts, international project managers, and supply chain managers.

 The course examines 3 contrasting visions of international political economy: economic security, trade and finance.

 About this Course

 This course investigates several contemporary approaches to Political Economy, ranging from institutionalist to Marxist, anti-essentialist, and (postmodernist) feminist thought.
 Rather than attempt to survey quickly a lot of literature, we carefully read a limited number of influential (and provocative) texts that present a range of perspectives with which most students are largely unfamiliar.
 These are very challenging texts, and students must be prepared to spend a good bit of time on the assigned readings weekly.